florath/dellemc.os10/roles/os10_ptp/README.md

 PTP role
 ========

 This role facilitates configuring Precision Time Protocol (PTP) attributes.
-It supports setting up the general configuration and the definition of master and client interfaces.the creation and deletion of a VLAN and its member ports.
+It supports setting up the general configuration and the definition of master and client interfaces.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

 **Currently only the basic configuration parameters on the interface level are implemented.**